butcherpete/magpie/_sources/sphinx/custom-role.rst.txt

     role_fn.options = ...
     role_fn.content = ...

-Function attributes are described below (see `Specify Role Function Options and Content`_).
 The role function parameters are as follows:

 * ``name``: The local name of the interpreted role, the role name actually used in the document.